 The prequel Dissidia 012 reveals the Emperor is actually more an Arch Enemy to the Final Fantasy X cast as an Expy of Seymour — he manipulates Tidus and Jecht into fighting for the sake of his schemes and isn't pleased when Yuna tries to get the two to work out their differences peacefully.
 In a less direct example Exdeath is the enemy of the Final Fantasy IV cast, being Kain's designated rival and his death in that cycle being caused by Golbez disrupting his control over the Manikins so Kain can get past them and challenge Exdeath.
 Also puts a new spin on the scene of Exdeath accusing Golbez of treachery and Cecil protecting him.

 Ultimately, Sora and Xehanort in the Kingdom Hearts series.
-Sora is The Messiah, while all the conflict in the games was caused by Xehanort in one way or another.
+Sora is the All-Loving Hero, while all the conflict in the games was caused by Xehanort in one way or another.

 Legacy of Kain gives us Malek and Vorador in Blood Omen, The Sarafan Lord and JanosAudron in Blood Omen 2, and Kain and Raziel throughout the series.
 All of these are slightly one sided, though.
 While Malek had a deep personal hatred for Vorador, Vorador didn't think much of him and for the most part hated his order and humanity in general.
 Janos hated the Sarafan Lord for holding him prisoner for four hundred years, starving him of blood but the Sarafan Lord's issue was with vampires in general and he considered Janos little more than a tool.
 Raziel, likewise, hated Kain on a very personal level, but Kain's actions against him were necessary evils.
 Kain himself had much more personal grudges against Malek and the Sarafan Lord than he did against Raziel, and possibly his true arch enemy was Moebius.
 And in the end it turns out Kain was the arch enemy of the Elder God, who manipulated people across centuries to try and kill Kain, due to Kain's destiny to become the Scion of Balance, the only being that can destroy the Elder God.